Kalyani-Wakchaure/-Login-and-Registration/README.md

-# -Login-and-Registration
+# Login-and-Registration
-: Login and Registration Module with role(Admin, Manager, Staff and Employee) based Authetication
+: Login and Registration Module with role(Admin, Manager, Staff and Employee) based Authetication and Adding forgot password option